Standards Satchel

 Public Agencies

-Any public agency (state, district, university, or other not-for-profit organization) can register for CASE Network access, at no cost, for unlimited download and API access to all CASE® frameworks.
+Any public agency (state, district, university, or other not-for-profit organization) can register for access to our platform, at no cost, for unlimited download and API access to CASE®.

-A few innovators such as Google Classroom, Infinite Campus, and Powerschool have started to lead the way with CASE® by integrating the competencies, skills, and standards that educators and leaders need right from CASE Network into their products.
+• A few innovators such as Google Classroom, Infinite Campus, Powerschool, and Frog Street have started to lead the way with CASE® by integrating the competencies, skills, and standards that educators and leaders need right into their products and content.

-Many other registered suppliers have exported the CASE® JSON data or created import wizards that allow a system admin level leader to import the standards and competencies they need to set up courses, gradebooks, report cards, assessments, and more.
+• Many other registered suppliers have created import wizards within their products that allow a system admin level leader to import the CASE® standards and competencies needed to set up courses, gradebooks, report cards, assessments, and more.

-About half of the US states have not yet officially begun their CASE® publishing journey and/or have not yet converted all subject-area frameworks into CASE® format (see the blue states in the map on the CASE Network website).
+While the ecosystem has a lot of momentum around CASE®, about half of the US states have not yet officially begun their CASE® publishing journey and/or have not yet converted all subject-area frameworks into CASE® format (see the blue states in the map).
 Our goal is to get every agency self-publishing so that they can ensure the validity and timeliness of their CASE® data.

 If you work for a state DOE or other agency that publishes learning standards (including school districts), and you are not yet publishing those standards in CASE® format, CGLT provides three options to get started doing so:

-Dedicated hosting: $24K/year for your own dedicated server with a branded instance of Satchel.
+1. Dedicated Satchel hosting subscription: $24K/year for your own dedicated server with a branded instance of Satchel.
 A dedicated instance gives you complete control over all aspects of CASE data management, and also allows you to use Satchel’s alignment and crosswalking tools, described in the section for ed-tech suppliers.

-Shared hosting: $6K/year for a “patch” on Satchel Commons.
+2. Shared Satchel hosting subscription: $6K/year for a “patch” on Satchel Commons.
 Here your frameworks are hosted on a shared-tenancy server with other states, districts, and agencies.
 This is a great way to get started with CASE if you don’t currently have the budget for a dedicated instance.

-CASE Network only (no annual subscription required).
-CGLT is able to cover the basic costs of authoring and maintaining many standards frameworks and hosting them on CASE Network, via revenue collected from ed-tech suppliers that register for access to CASE Network.
-Agencies not hosting their CASE® frameworks themselves can partner with CGLT, at no cost, to ensure that the frameworks already published on CASE Network are accurate sources of truth for their agency’s standards.
+3. CASE® conversion services only (no subscription required).
+CGLT is able to cover the basic costs of CASE® publishing and maintaining many standards frameworks, via revenue collected from ed-tech suppliers that register for our services.
+Agencies not hosting their CASE® frameworks themselves can partner with CGLT, at no cost, to gain temporary access to our Satchel tools to review the existing frameworks for accuracy and confirm their validity.

-If you choose either of the first two options, CGLT will work with you to adapt the frameworks already published on CN for use as the “official” CASE® frameworks for your agency, at no additional cost.
-If you also wish to convert and publish new frameworks, we will train your team to be CASE® publishers with Satchel’s authoring and review tools or we can do the initial coding for you for a fee.
+If you choose either of the first two options, CGLT will work with you to adapt the frameworks already published in CASE® for use as the “official” source of truth from your agency, at no additional cost.
+If you also wish to convert and publish new frameworks, we will train your team to be CASE® publishers with Satchel’s tools or we can do the initial coding as a service for you for a fee.

 A table listing detailed differences between these three options is available here.

-If you are part of a school district or other agency in a state that is not yet self-publishing their CASE standards, we would be delighted to collaborate with you to help bring your state on board!
+If you are part of a school district or other agency in a state that is not yet self-publishing using CASE®, we would be delighted to collaborate with you to help bring your state on board!

 Ed-Tech Suppliers

-Access up-to-date frameworks for at least 9 core subject areas (ELA, Math, Science, Social Studies, Computer Science, World Languages, Health, Physical Education, and Early Learning) from all 50 states (plus DC, Puerto Rico, and many other agencies) in standard CASE format, via the standard CASE API, from CASE Network.
+Access up-to-date CASE® frameworks for at least 9 core subject areas (ELA, Math, Science, Social Studies, Computer Science, World Languages, Health, Physical Education, and Early Learning) from all 50 states (plus DC, Puerto Rico, etc.) via the standard CASE API.
+You will also find a few district specific, national, and many international frameworks too!

-To defray the costs of developing, managing, maintaining, and constantly improving CASE Network, CGLT asks ed-tech suppliers to pay a $10K/year registration fee for unlimited access to the CASE Network APIs (but note that, once downloaded, you are free to use CASE data in perpetuity at no additional cost).
+To defray the costs of developing, managing, maintaining, and constantly improving the services we add to CASE®, CGLT asks ed-tech suppliers to pay a $10K/year registration fee for unlimited access to the CASE API (see CGLT terms of use for frameworks where we are listed as the CASE® publisher).

 Using Satchel Rosetta alignment services